 Step 5: Fold the Sausage Over

-Slightly flatten the combined sausage strip and fold over one more time, ready to start to form into its shape for rolling out
+- Slightly flatten the combined sausage strip and fold over one more time, preparing to start to form the fondant into its shape for rolling out.

 Step 6: Shape the Sausage into a Round

-Prepare to roll out the fondant by shaping it into a round, like you would do with pastry.
+- Prepare to roll out the fondant by shaping it into a round, as you would do with pastry.

-Tip: It doesn't need to be perfectly round here as you will achieve a better shape once you start to roll it out
+Tip: It doesn't need to be perfectly round here—you will achieve a better shape once you start to roll it out.

 Step 7: Roll Out the Coloured Fondant